 Track:

-- Time to answer (goal: < 60 seconds for top 20 HR topics)
+- Time to answer (goal: under 60 seconds for top 20 HR topics)

-- Repeat question reduction (Slack/help desk)
+- Repeat question reduction (Slack and help desk)

-- Acknowledgment completion (target ≥ 95% on time)
+- Acknowledgment completion (target: 95% on time)

-- Onboarding time to first contribution (AE’s first meeting; engineer’s first PR)
+- Onboarding time to first contribution

-The multiplier effect (what changes when you ship this)
+The multiplier effect

-Show the upside in plain language.
+The upside in plain language:

 - Faster decisions: A Texas manager checks the non-exempt overtime guide and fixes scheduling without DMing HR.